-It’s 1817, and Betsy Bell (Rachel Hurd-Wood, Perfume: The Story of a Murderer) is a teenage girl who appears to be either possessed or haunted by an angry ghost who slaps her and pulls the blankets off of her bed, among other things.
-There are also weird noises and weird animals skulking about the family property.
-Betsy’s father John (Donald Sutherland) has angered Kate Batts (Gaye Brown, a renaissance woman whose credits include A Clockwork Orange, The Masque of the Red Death, and even a Transylvanian in The Rocky Horror Picture Show), a woman rumored to be a witch—is it possible she’s the one behind the phenomenon?
+It’s 1817, and Betsy Bell (Rachel Hurd-Wood) is a teenage girl who appears to be either possessed or haunted by an angry ghost who slaps her and pulls the blankets off of her bed, among other things.
+There are also weird noises and otherworldly animals skulking about the family property.
+Betsy’s father John (Donald Sutherland) has angered Kate Batts (Gaye Brown), a woman rumored to be a witch—is it possible she’s the one behind the phenomenon?
 John is also being affected—what is his role in the haunting?

-The movie is based on a book written by Betsy’s future husband Richard (James D’Arcy, Hitchcock, Exorcist: The Beginning, The Hot Zone) which is supposedly a true story, but some say it’s a hoax.
+The movie is based on a book written by Betsy’s future husband Richard (James D’Arcy), which is supposedly a true story, but some say it’s a hoax.
 I read the book, and have difficulty buying that all that stuff actually happened.
 There are far more demonic happenings the filmmakers wisely left out, for example characters’ long conversations with the ghost about their personal lives.
-It’s basically a slightly friendlier version of Pazuzu in The Exorcist.
-Thankfully the movie pares down the creature’s dialogue, but the shots from the spirit’s point of view get old after a while.
+The spirit is basically a slightly friendlier version of Pazuzu in The Exorcist.
+Thankfully the movie pares down the creature’s dialogue, but the shots from the its point of view get old after a while.
 Wow, people really were easier to scare back then:

 One aspect of the film I appreciate is that because Betsy is portrayed as a childlike and innocent girl, she’s not parading around in her frilly underthings like most teenage girls in horror movies.
-And because I don’t agree with Hollywood that romances have to be shoehorned into every single movie, I am also thankful that although the romantic subplot is necessary to move the film along, it is muted to a bearable amount (probably because the girl in question is a teenager, and her love interest is in his thirties).
+And because I don’t agree with Hollywood that romances have to be shoehorned into every single movie, I am also thankful that while the romantic subplot is an important part of the story, it is muted to a bearable amount (probably because the girl in question is a teenager, and her love interest is in his thirties).